aledima00/TRACEN-X/README.md

 ## Usage

-There are many parameters that can be set for each script, depending on the data you want to record or reproduce.
+Many parameters can be set for each script, depending on the data you want to record or reproduce.
 The scripts are designed to be flexible and allow for various configurations.
 The detailed usage of each script can be found by running the following commands to display the help messages:
 ```sh
 sudo python3 record/record.py --help